 Compare whiteboard surfaces, including melamine, porcelain and EverWhite’s proprietary, non-staining dry erase surface.
-See the chart for whiteboard surface information, stain resistance, maintenance requirements, and more.
+See the chart for whiteboard surface information, stain resistance, maintenance requirements, value and more.
 Read our blog on dry erase surfaces for more information.
+You’ll see why EverWhite whiteboards are the best.

 |Surface Information||Manufactured with a porous, painted dry erase surface that allows marker ink to penetrate.||Manufactured with an enamel surface with varying degrees of ink resistance.||Manufactured with a nonporous dry erase surface that does not allow marker ink to penetrate.|